• There are no suggestions because the search field is empty.

 What Does Empathy Mean?
 4 Qualities that Describe Empathy

-In the book, "Born for Love," authors Maia Szalavitz and Bruce D. Perry, MD, PhD describe empathy this way: "The essence of empathy is the ability to stand in another's shoes, to feel what it's like there.
+"The essence of empathy is the ability to stand in another's shoes, to feel what it's like there.
 Your primary feelings are more related to the other person's situation than your own."

-This quote is very key.
 If we are filled with our own reactions or pain, it is nearly impossible to see or feel what it’s like from another’s experience because their emotions will set off a chain reaction of our own unresolved emotions.
-So one of the first keys of empathy is to be aware of our own emotions.
-It is only with this awareness that we can be present to another.

-In the article, "Brené Brown on Empathy vs Sympathy," by Psychology Today, the four qualities of empathy are outlined as:
+In the article "Brené Brown on Empathy vs Sympathy," by Psychology Today, the four qualities of empathy are outlined as:

 1) to be able to see the world as others see it